Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/README.md

 ## Getting Started

 If you are not currently a member of the EOP delivery team in GitHub and would like to make changes, you can either fork the repository and submit a PR from your fork, or request that you be added to the EOP group on GitHub and create a new branch and PR containing your changes.
 Again, this is only needed if you need/want to change the EOP infrastructure.

-In any case, it is likely you will need to to check and test yur changes in AWS before submitting your PR.
-To gain access to non-production accounts in AWS for this purpose, you will need to do the following:-
+In any case, it is likely you will need to to check and test your changes in AWS before submitting your PR.
+That requires the following setup:-
 * Add your details to [this file](https://github.com/Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/blob/main/security/_global/account-baseline/users.yml) via a pull request
 * Set up the AWS CLI on your development machine so that you can authenticate with the AWS account
 * Ensure you can connect to the Bastion Hosts from your development machine if required (for example, if you are developing a front end module you need to test against your AWS changes)